 Next, the crowing cock.
 The cock can be associated with guilt as well, such as Peter’s guilt over denying that he knew Christ.
 In the first act of Hamlet, Horatio said of the ghost that appeared to the guards on the walls of Elsinore, “it started like a guilty thing / Upon a fearful summons.”

 Finally, the number eleven.
 Eleven has an association with death in many classical texts.
 For instance, Odysseus travels to the underworld in Book XI of The Iliad.
-This also applies to the Milton poem “Lycidas,”an eleven-stanza elegy read by Stephen’s students just prior to the riddle’s unveiling.
+This also applies to the John Milton poem “Lycidas,”an eleven-stanza elegy read by Stephen’s students just prior to the riddle’s unveiling.
 I’ve cherry-picked these three symbols because they recur frequently throughout Ulysses, and they are often attached to thoughts of guilt or death.
 We should take note any time they pop up throughout the novel since Joyce thought they were important enough to bear repeating.

 What really opened up my understand of this puzzle, though, was learning the origin of the riddle.
 Joyce didn’t write the riddle.
 It was a folk riddle that existed in Ireland in the early 20th century and was included in a 1910 book on Hiberno-English called English as We Speak it in Ireland by Patrick Weston Joyce (no relation).
 PWJ says of this riddle, “Though Solomon solved all the riddles propounded to him by the Queen of Sheba, I think this would put him to the pin of his collar.”
 We also learn from PWJ that J. Joyce altered the original, which went as follows:

 The cock crew,